AndnixSH/AndnixSH/README.md

 ### Note

-Creating an irrelevant issue and/or to ask for contact are subject to be deleted without notice
+Creating an irrelevant issue and/or to ask for contact are subject to be deleted without notice.
+Refer to my website to find my contact

 <!--
 **AndnixSH/AndnixSH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.